Get access to everything we publish when you sign up for Outside+.

 Founded by pro snowboarder Jeremy Jones, the brand has a long history of creating products that address gaps in the market.
 The new apparel line, Jones said, will be no different.

-“Our desire to create outerwear came from the same feeling I had when I launched the snowboards,” Jones told SNEWS.
+“Our desire to create outerwear came from the same feeling I had when I launched the snowboards,” Jones told OBJ.
 “I was not getting the product I wanted and I knew that if I felt this way, others did too.”

 The new line will include three separate collections, which the company is calling Shralpinist, Uphill, and Mountain Surf.
 The line’s 11 total pieces are designed for a “more core user group,” according to Jones, meaning they’re aimed at dedicated skiers and snowboarders rather than beginners.